 We bring you data visualizations with new 2020 Census data for your state and county on: population, race and ethnicity, diversity, age and housing.

-Most Children Receiving SNAP Get at Least One Other Social Safety Net Benefit
+Most Kids Receiving SNAP Get at Least One Other Safety Net Benefit

 Most children participating in SNAP receive benefits from multiple programs.
 Eligibility guidelines determine which programs cover children.

-Living Arrangements of Young Parents: Solo, With Spouse, Partner or Parent
+Living Arrangements of Young Parents: Solo, Married, Partner or Parent

 There were 1.8 million biological parents ages 15-22 in the United States in 2018 and half were living with a spouse or unmarried partner.

-Unmarried Opposite-Sex Couples Living Together More Likely Than Married Couples to Both Work
+Unmarried Opposite-Sex Couples Cohabitating More Likely to Both Work

 New Census Bureau tables on America’s families show differences in the employment status of unmarried and married opposite-sex couples that live together.